gi-ev/LNI-proceedings/README.md

    The separate pdfs are placed in the `parts` directory and named according to their build ids.
 10. Submit the `meta-extract.csv` and the PDFs in the `parts` directory to GI.

 ## FAQ

-Q: Some papers do not contain the short author list (i.e., `\author{...authorlist...}` instead of `\author[...authorlist...]{...authorlist...}`. <br>
+Q: Some papers do not contain the short author list (i.e., `\author{...authorlist...}` instead of `\author[...authorlist...]{...authorlist...}`.
 A: Use the online service <https://regex101.com/>.
   The regex is `(\\footnote{.*})|(\\footnotemark\[.\])|%.*|\\textsuperscript{.*}`.
   Paste the `\author` content to "Test String" and expand "Substituation" at the bottom.

 Q: The number of pages changed.
-What should I do? <br>
+What should I do?
 A: `pdflatex proceedings`, do it twice to be sure that the TOC is created correctly and that the TOC has more than one page.
    Continue at "Update the page numbers" above

-Q: What can I do if the hyperlinks in the proceedings do not work? <br>
+Q: What can I do if the hyperlinks in the proceedings do not work?
 A: Run `pdflatex proceedings` one more time, because pax needs one more run.

-Q: What can I do if the hyperlinks in the cropped proceedings do not work? <br>
+Q: What can I do if the hyperlinks in the cropped proceedings do not work?
 A: You hit an issue at pax with an interplay of `viewport` in includegraphics:
    The offset resulting of the viewport is not treated by pax.
    The link is in there.
 Just search a few lines below the link text.

-Q: What if a paper needs adjustments? <br>
+Q: What if a paper needs adjustments?
 A : Sometimes, the GI required adjustments.
 For instance, if an author did not use the LNI style for the bibliography.
 You can either ask the authors directly or do it for yourself.
 In case you decide to adjust the paper for yourself, replace `\editor{...}` and `\booktitle{...}` by `\input{../../config.tex}` to ensure that all papers have the same conference configuration.

 Q: I recompiled some papers.
-How can I check for errors? <br>
+How can I check for errors?
 A: Use [ack](https://beyondgrep.com/) to globally check for errors - run it from root directory to be sure everything compiled well.
 Insall it using [choco install ack](https://chocolatey.org/packages/ack).
   - `ack "LaTeX Warning: Label(s) may have changed."`
   - `ack "Package hyperref Warning: Token not allowed in a PDF string (PDFDocEncoding)"`

-Q: How can I get the PDFs with the correct headers? <br/>
+Q: How can I get the PDFs with the correct headers?
 A: Execute `cut-proceedings.sh proceedings.pdf`. [pdftk](https://www.pdflabs.com/tools/pdftk-server/) and ghostscript installed.

 Q: Some papers are cut strangely and the PDF is broken.
-What can I do? <br />
+What can I do?
 A: The authors use an old version of the template.
   Please ask them to update to the new version 1.1, available at <https://www.ctan.org/tex-archive/macros/latex/contrib/lni>.
   You can also update the `paper.tex` file for yourself.